HTTPArchive/almanac.httparchive.org/src/content/en/2019/http2.md

 ![](https://www.tunetheweb.com/assets/images/http2usage.png)

-**Figure 1 - 20.01 - take from here: https://httparchive.org/reports/state-of-the-web#h2 rather than from stats**
+**Figure 1 - HTTP/2 usage by request (20.01 - take from here: https://httparchive.org/reports/state-of-the-web#h2 rather than from stats)**

 Looking at the breakdown of all HTTP versions by request we see the following: